MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 ### Step 3: Configure and deploy classification and labeling

 Review and if necessary, make changes to the default Azure Information Protection policy to support manual labeling by users, and provide guidance for users to explain which label to apply and when.
-For more information, see [Configuring Azure Information Protection policy](../deploy-use/configure-policy.md)
+For more information, see [Configuring Azure Information Protection policy](../deploy-use/configure-policy.md).

 Then deploy the Azure Information Protection client for users, and provide user training when to select the labels.
 For more information, see [Installing the Azure Information Protection client](../rms-client/info-protect-client.md).

-After a period of time, when users are comfortable labeling their documents and emails, introduce more advantaged configurations.
+After a period of time, when users are comfortable labeling their documents and emails, introduce more advanced configurations.
 These might include the following:

 - Apply a default label